Policies, Training, and Community Response

 In January 2020 the City authorized and funded the position of Administrative Sergeant assigned to the Professional Standards Unit.
 The primary mission of this position, in collaboration with the Professional Standards Commander, the Chief of Police, and the City Attorney’s Office as needed, has been the complete review of all department policy, and the edit and revision of policy as deemed appropriate and necessary.
 In addition, this position has been tasked with preparing the department to begin the process for Washington State accreditation.
 Both the policy review and revision, and the accreditation process initiatives are meant to ensure the Marysville Police Department remains up-to-date in law enforcement best practices, is legally sound in its application, and is transparent to our community members in the manner in which we conduct our law enforcement business.

-Chapter 1 of the policy manual outlines the role and authority of the Marysville Police Department.
-It is also the chapter in which our Use of Force policy is stated.
+Policy 100 of the Marysville Police Department policy manual outlines the role and authority of the Marysville Police Department.
+Policy 300 addresses response to resistance and aggression.
 When an officer must respond to resistance and aggression in order to perform a lawful action, it is necessary to have sound direction in which officers can reference.
 Training on the policies is crucial to ensuring a proper response from the officer is applied.
 It is important to understand it is impossible to write a use of force policy that would account for every conceivable scenario or identify every possible variable in what are most often very fluid, chaotic situations.
 It is with this in mind that force policy is not written solely based on the variables encountered during unique circumstances, although they must be considered, but more importantly based on the current actions of the person the officer is responding to.

 Best practice policies that are based on solid principles, provide specific direction and allow officers to effect appropriate and timely escalation or de-escalation based on the actions of the individual they are engaged with.